google/wire/README.md

 ```

 As you can see, the output is very close to what a developer would write
 themselves.
-Further, there is no dependency on goose at runtime: all of the
+Further, there is little dependency on goose at runtime: all of the
 written code is just normal Go code, and can be used without goose.

 [`go generate`]: https://blog.golang.org/generate